image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 let blurredImage = image.blur({ width: 3, height: 3 });
 ```

+To discover more options you can visit our ["Features"](../Features/Features.md 'internal link on features main page') section about [blur](../Features/Filters/Blur.md 'internal link on blur').

 #### Gaussian blur

 As the name suggests it is similar to blur.
 However, Gaussian blur uses **weighted** average.
 This means, that the intensity value is also taken into account during computation.
 It works better than regular blur but it can be slower.
 It is effective against high-frequency noise.